-A GeoMentor "adopts" a school, class, or club and supports the educator/s in working with youth.
-Using tools of geography (such as maps and globes, atlases, charts, imagery, and field work), the GeoMentor helps the educator and youth develop skills in geographic thinking.
+A GeoMentor works with an educator.
+Using tools of geography (such as digital or hardcopy maps), and even field work, the GeoMentor helps the educator and youth develop skills in geographic thinking.

 Who can be a GeoMentor?